PennBBL/pennbbl.github.io/README.md

 # ATTN: The lab is rebranding!

-We are now PennLINC -- **Penn Lifespan Imaging and Neuroinformatics Center**.
+We are now PennLINC -- **Penn Lifespan Informatics and Neuroimaging Center**.
 You can now find our documentation site at [PennLINC](https://PennLINC.github.io/)

 # BBL Documentation